-On November 30, 2010, the European Commission's (EC) Directorate General for Competition opened an investigation into various antitrust-related complaints against us.
-On April 15, 2015, the EC issued a Statement of Objections (SO) regarding the display and ranking of shopping search results, to which we responded on August 27, 2015.
 On April 20, 2016, the EC issued an SO regarding certain Android distribution practices.
-On July 14, 2016, the EC issued a Supplementary SO regarding shopping search results and an SO regarding the syndication of AdSense for Search.
-We have responded to the SOs and Supplementary SO and continue to respond to the EC's informational requests.
+On July 14, 2016, the EC issued an SO regarding the syndication of AdSense for Search.
+We responded to the SOs and continue to respond to the EC's informational requests.
+There is significant uncertainty as to the outcomes of these investigations; however, adverse decisions could result in fines and directives to alter or terminate certain conduct.
+Given the nature of these cases, we are unable to estimate the reasonably possible loss or ranges of loss, if any.
 We remain committed to working with the EC to resolve these matters.

-The Comision Nacional de Defensa de la Competencia in Argentina, the Competition Commission of India (CCI), Brazil's Council for Economic Defense (CADE), the Federal Antimonopoly Service (FAS) of the Russian Federation, and the Korean Fair Trade Commission have also opened investigations into certain of our business practices.
+The Comision Nacional de Defensa de la Competencia in Argentina, the Competition Commission of India (CCI), Brazil's Council for Economic Defense (CADE), and the Korean Fair Trade Commission have also opened investigations into certain of our business practices.
 In November 2016, we responded to the CCI Director General's report with interim findings of competition law infringements regarding search and ads.
-In April 2017, Google reached a settlement agreement that resolved FAS's concerns regarding the distribution practice of Google's mobile applications on Android smartphones.